freaktechnik/justintv-stream-notifications/help/channels-manager.md

  - Hit the <samp>Update</samp> button in the toolbar

 Note that this will never remove a channel.
 This is also done every so often for each user in the background while the browser is running.

-## I removed a channel and now a user is gone
-If a user follows a channel and the channel is removed, the user is removed too, because the channel would be re-added if the user's folowees would be refreshed.

 ## Removing multiple items
 You can select multiple items in the channels or users list with the <kbd class="single">Shift</kbd> and <kbd class="single">Ctrl</kbd> key modifiers, as well as using <kbd><kbd>Ctrl</kbd> + <kbd>A</kbd></kbd>.